 Comcast says it has achieved speeds of 6 Gbps downstream and 4 Gbps upstream using full duplex DOCSIS 4.0 in a real-world test.
 The company expects to be able to replicate that across a large part of its network without taking fiber deeper into the network beginning later this year.

-It’s important to note that the speeds that Charter has been able to achieve do not necessarily represent the speeds that the company plans to offer.
+It’s important to note that the speeds that Comcast has been able to achieve do not necessarily represent the speeds that the company plans to offer.
 The company has not been forthcoming with details there.

 It’s also important to note that, as with DAA, cable companies already have been expanding spectrum overall and on the upstream, and as they do, those moves also provide advantages even with current generation DOCSIS 3.1 equipment.